This page provides an overview of FEMA's efforts in support of dam safety training nationwide and a calendar of upcoming courses.

 - Local training through direct assistance to the states and self-paced training.

-For more information on dam safety training funded by the NDSP, visit the ASDSO page.
+For more information on upcoming dam safety training funded by the NDSP, see the training calendar below.